-They're a relatively small percentage of the total cat population, but attention in the news has made it seem like they're everywhere.
+They're a relatively small percentage of the total cat population, but attention in the news has often made it seem like they're everywhere.

-Billed as an "exotic" pet, these animals are often seen by those who can afford to own one as a status symbol, a declaration of individuality and uniqueness.
+Sometimes billed as an "exotic" pet, these animals are often seen by those who can afford to own one as a status symbol, a declaration of individuality and uniqueness.

 Exclusivity and uniqueness drives the price of hybrid cat breeds up, making them even more desirable as a "status cat" but they are not without controversy.
 Like two other high priced status symbols, diamonds and gold, these kitties have their share of detractors.